cpburnz/ansible-python-expressions/README.rst

 Including
 ---------

-To use the *expr* action plugin only with a set of playbooks:
+To use the *expr* action plugin with a set of playbooks:

 - Copy the contents of `action_plugins/`_ into ``./action_plugins/`` (relative
   to the playbooks).